Rosie Huntington-Whiteley Strips Down To Her Lingerie For Steamy New Photo Shoot

 “I’ve always had a little bit of acne because it’s something my mum had.
 It’s something I’m always trying to better so I’m quite diligent about my skincare routine,” she explained.

-She added that not only she has to cut certain things out of her diet, she also has to use specific products to keep her oily skin “in check.”
+She added that she not only has to cut certain things out of her diet, but she also has to use specific products to keep her oily skin “in check.”
 Rosie also said that making sure to always remove her makeup when she’s at home is an essential part of her skincare routine.

-“So currently I’m cutting out eggs and dairy which is really boring because they’re all my favorite things, but there is nothing better than having good skin,” the mother-of-one stated.
+“So currently I’m cutting out eggs and dairy which is really boring because they’re all my favorite things, but there is nothing better than having good skin,” the mother of one stated.